ANG3L0/notes-bloggo/docs/travel journal/morocco.md

 * I'm less willing to pay for poor service than great service, given the same product.
 Thus, in business you can compensate for a mediocore product with excellent service for at least some part of the market.
 Obviously great service + great product = $$$ though.
 * Brain is very delicious.
 It's got a fat and fluffy texture to it and goes well with sauce and spices.
 Chasing a bite of brain with a bite of very spicy pepper is peak Moroccan food.

+## Bye

+The next day we went to the airport (where Google Maps told us to go to T1 while our flight was in T2).
+The airport is shitty and we waited about an hour for the counter to process ~6 checkins before our turn.

+We went to the lounge and that sucked as well.
+There was only cold pastries and if you want a slider, you need to pay for it.
+There's some water, coke, and coffee.
+The staff was having a lot of fun and didn't really tend to anyone in the lounge.
+In fact, in a quiet lounge where the patrons were working, the staff was really, really loud.

+But the upside of this is that a lot of people left and so the lounge wasn't too crowded.

+We boarded our flight and went home.

 ## Epilogue

 During our last dinner with our first driver, he followed my Tik Tok and I messaged him in Arabic (he can't read English) to thank him for the wonderful trip.
 His reply: